rubychi/udemy-chatapp/README.md

 * Save text messages in the cloud so that user won't miss any messages of the day

-* Add [nyc (the command-line-client for Istanbul)](https://istanbul.js.org/) for checking test coverage and generating test report
+* Add [nyc (the command-line-client for Istanbul)](https://istanbul.js.org/) for checking the test coverage and generating the test report

 ## Getting Started